yie1d/pydoll/docs/en/deep-dive/index.md

-# Deep Dive: From Script Kiddie to Protocol Engineer
+# Deep Dive: Technical Foundation

-**Welcome to the technical heart of Pydoll—where surface-level automation becomes deep systems understanding.**
+**Welcome to the technical heart of Pydoll, where we explore the systems and protocols that power browser automation.**

-This isn't your typical documentation.
-This is a **comprehensive technical education** on web scraping, browser automation, network protocols, and anti-detection techniques.
-If you're here, you're not satisfied with copy-pasting code snippets.
-You want to **understand how everything works**—from the first TCP packet to the final rendered pixel.
+This section provides comprehensive technical education on web scraping, browser automation, network protocols, and anti-detection techniques.
+Rather than focusing solely on usage patterns, we explore the underlying mechanisms, from the first TCP packet to the final rendered pixel.

 ## What Makes This Different